 The best places to watch fireworks in Montréal

-Every year Montréal hosts its fair share of awe-inspiring fireworks displays – and offers plenty of stellar places to watch them.
-Whether you're here during the city's month-long summer fireworks competition or for national holiday celebrations on Canada Day and Fête nationale du Québec à Montréal, get ready to be wowed by pyrotechnical brilliance!
+Every year, Montréal hosts an impressive number of awe-inspiring fireworks displays—and offers plenty of stellar places to watch them.
+Whether you happen to be visiting at the same time as the city’s summer fireworks competition, or during national holiday celebrations on Canada Day and the Fête nationale du Québec, get ready to be wowed!

-Lighting the sky over Montréal since 1985, annual summer event L’International des Feux Loto-Québec is the biggest competition of its kind in the world.
-Starting in late June and running until early August, on Thursday nights and one Sunday, competing teams represent their countries with themed fireworks shows set to music.
-The action happens on Île Sainte-Hélène at La Ronde amusement park, but can be seen – and heard – from rooftop patios, bridges and other choice spots in the city.
+Lighting the sky over Montréal since 1985, the annual summer event L’International des Feux Loto-Québec is the biggest competition of its kind in the world.
+Starting in late June and running until early August, competing teams represent their countries with themed fireworks shows set to a musical soundtrack.
+The action happens on Île Sainte-Hélène at the Six Flags’ La Ronde amusement park, but can be seen—and heard—from rooftop patios, bridges and other choice spots in the city.
+Find your next spot among the list of locations below.

 La Ronde lights up

-Roller coasters, kids rides, fast food and fireworks?
-It's all at famed La Ronde amusement park, headquarters to L’International des Feux Loto-Québec.
-Whether you spend the day at the park or only come for the fireworks, La Ronde stands out as possibly the most intense fireworks viewing experience.
-Its waterfront grandstand seating directly faces the fireworks barges and you'll be treated to the accompanying music in stereo-surround sound.
-At such close range, you won't miss any of the show's incredible details and artistry.
+Roller coasters, games, fast food, and fireworks?
+It’s all on offer at the famed La Ronde amusement park, site of the annual L’International des Feux Loto-Québec.
+Whether you spend the day at the park or come only for the fireworks, La Ronde stands out as possibly the most intense fireworks viewing experience.
+Its waterfront grandstand seating directly faces the fireworks barges, where visitors are treated to the accompanying score in stereo-surround sound.
+At such close range, the show’s incredible details and artistry are on full display.

 Life's a glittering beach

-With unencumbered views of Île Sainte-Hélène and the St. Lawrence River, the Old Port of Montréal's Clock Tower Beach is a sandy riverside oasis and a perfectly chill spot to watch the fireworks.
-Free during the day and open to all ages, the Clock Tower Beach transforms on fireworks evenings into a more club-like atmosphere, with a $10 entry fee (buy your tickets online only) and an 18+ policy.
-Nearby, the MTL Zipline beckons adventurous visitors – why not go for a ride while fireworks explode in the sky above you?
-Now that's a serious Instagram moment.
+With unencumbered views of Île Sainte-Hélène and the St. Lawrence River, the Old Port of Montréal’s Clock Tower Beach is a sandy riverside oasis and a perfect spot to watch the fireworks from across the water.
+Free during the day and open to all ages, the Clock Tower Beach transforms on fireworks evenings into a club-like atmosphere, with a ticketed entry fee (buy your tickets online) and a strict 18+ policy.

 Bright 360º sights

-Watch the fireworks safely behind glass while looking out on the entire city from far above street level.
-On the 45th and 46th floor of Place Ville Marie, Hiatus restaurant and bar situates you at eye level to the fireworks.
-At 60 metres tall (that's 20 storeys), La Grande Roue de Montréal observation wheel in the Old Port stays open until 11 p.m. for fireworks viewing from its comfortable, climate-controlled gondolas.
-Not quite 360º, the view from the Mount Royal Park lookout is truly iconic and one to behold during the fireworks and any time of the day: look out on downtown and well beyond for a panoramic perspective on Montréal.
+Keen to watch the fireworks from high above?
+On the 45th and 46th floor of Place Ville Marie, Hiatus restaurant and bar brings the pyrotechnics to eye level while also leaving room to observe the entire city.
+At 60 metres tall (that’s 20 storeys!), La Grande Roue de Montréal observation wheel in the Old Port stays open until 11 p.m. for fireworks viewing from its comfortable, climate-controlled gondolas.

 A bridge with a view

-If you're up for a stroll, watch the show from the Jacques-Cartier Bridge, which closes to car traffic for the fireworks.
-Rub shoulders with locals who've tuned their phones and radios to the fireworks competition's radio station – and bring a jacket or sweater for the windy elevation.
-The bridge turns off its own Moment Factory-created Living Connections lighting display to let the pyrotechnics take centre stage.
-Meanwhile, near the Jacques-Cartier Bridge, ephemeral space Village au Pied-du-Courant throws its own fireworks-watching party.
-And if you're biking to Parc Jean-Drapeau to see the fireworks, try the slightly less populated Concorde Bridge on the park's west side.
+If you’re up for a walk, watch the shows from the Jacques Cartier Bridge, which is shut down to car traffic for several hours before and after the competitions.
+Rub shoulders with locals who’ve tuned their phones and radios to a local radio station and get ready to feel the oohs and ahs with the crowd.
+(Tip: Bring a light rain jacket or sweater for the windy elevation).
+The bridge turns off its own Moment Factory-created Living Connections lighting display to let the fireworks take centre stage.
+Meanwhile, near the Jacques Cartier Bridge, ephemeral space Village au Pied-du-Courant throws its own fireworks-watching party with unbelievably clear views of the show.
+And if you’re biking to Parc Jean-Drapeau to see the fireworks, opt for the Concorde Bridge on the park’s south side, and duck into Parc de Dieppe to watch the show from the gazebo found at the end of the peninsula.

 Fire on the water

 For something a little different, watch the fireworks from the water!
-Take an evening boat ride on the St. Lawrence River with Croisières AML, offering several different and elaborate dinner-and-fireworks packages.
-Glide along the river with Bateau-Mouche, where on fireworks nights you can choose between a four-course dinner service or a six-course meal on the upper deck – enjoy your meal and then enjoy the fireworks as they reflect off the river.
-Or opt for an intimate small-boat experience with Le Petit Navire’s fireworks tour, guiding you through the port and along the river for a first-class view, with music and drinks to match.
+Take an evening boat ride on the St. Lawrence River with Croisières AML, offering several elaborate dinner-and-fireworks packages.
+Glide along the river with Bateau-Mouche, where on fireworks nights you can enjoy a VIP experience with a meal and fireworks on the river.
+You can also opt for an intimate, small-boat experience with Le Petit Navire’s fireworks tour, guiding you through the port and along the river for a first-class view, with music and drinks to match.

 Rooftop explosions in the sky

-Montréal is a city that embraces summertime completely, so it's no surprise that rooftop patios are plentiful.
-You'll be able to see the fireworks from many of them too, including the ever-popular Terrasse sur l’Auberge, overlooking the historic Old Port and the St. Lawrence River, at the Auberge du Vieux-Port hotel.
-Also in Old Montréal, try the lovely Terrasse William Gray at Hôtel William Gray, Terrasses Bonsecours, Terrasse Place d’Armes and Terrasse Nelligan.
-Downtown, find a cozy spot at the SAT's Foodlab on Saint-Laurent Boulevard, at rooftop bars at the Renaissance Montreal Downtown or Hôtel Bonaventure Montréal.
+Montréal is a city that thoroughly embraces summertime, so it’s no surprise that rooftop patios are plentiful.
+Diners can see the fireworks from many of them, including the ever-popular Terrasse sur l’Auberge, overlooking the historic Old Port and the St. Lawrence River, at the Auberge du Vieux-Port hotel.
+Also in Old Montréal, try one of the lovely spaces at Hôtel William Gray, Terrasse Place d’Armes or Terrasse Nelligan

 LGBTQ+ Village illumination

-On the lively patios in the Village fireworks mark the start of the night: watch the show in the sky and then watch drag queens, do karaoke and go dancing until morning.
-Check out Unity Club's rooftop patio, with free admission and drink specials for the fireworks plus DJs and more into the night.
+Fireworks mark the start of the night on the lively patios of the Village.
+Watch the show in the sky and then head inside to watch drag queens, sing karaoke, or dance until morning—or all three.
+Check out Club Unity’s rooftop patio, with free admission and drink specials for the fireworks, plus DJs and more into the night.